 - Expedited Transit Time – allows for developers to get expedited transit times

 API offers several advantages with the main one being speed.
 Requests and responses are exchanged within seconds as opposed to minutes, or in some instances even hours.
-Other advantages of API include:
+Other advantages include:

 - Internet-based connectivity

 - Communication is two-way with confirmations included within the transaction sets